 set of simple questions and guidelines.

-the U.S. Department of
+funding from the U.S.

-Agriculture (USDA) and other organizations.
-The
+Department of Agriculture (USDA) and other

-the High Plains Research Network.
+grant funding from the High Plains Research Network.

 Two mornings a week, the Coffee Break Project hosts